Strawberry pretzel salad is a three layered dessert that consists of a pretzel crust, a no-bake cheesecake filling, and a strawberry jello topping.

 Instructions

 2. Mix Jello: Start by mixing the jello so it has time to cool.
-Pour the powdered jello into a medium mixing bowl.
-Pour in the boiling water and whisk together until well combined.
-Make sure all of the powdered jello is mixed and dissolved.
+Pour the strawberry gelatin powdered mix (170 grams/ 6 ounces) into a medium mixing bowl.
+Pour in the boiling hot water (480 grams/ 2 cups) and whisk together until well combined.
+Make sure all of the powder is mixed and dissolved.
 Set aside while you work on the other layers.

-3. Make Crust: Place the pretzels into a large ziplock bag and use a rolling pin to roughly crush them.
+3. Make Crust: Place the pretzels (150 grams/ 4 heaping cups) into a large zipper bag and use a rolling pin to roughly crush them.
 Alternatively, you could put them in a bowl and break them up by hand.
-Putting them into a food processor doesn't work well, I have found.
-You don't want them powdered, just nicely broken up like in the video and pictures in the post.
-Pour the crushed pretzels into a mixing bowl and add the sugar and the melted butter for the crust.
+I don't recommend using a food processor as they will turn to powder.
+Pour the crushed pretzels into a mixing bowl and add the melted butter (85 grams/ 6 tablespoons) and the granulated sugar (50 grams/ ¼ cup).
 Stir until well combined.

-4. Bake Crust: Pour the prepared crust mixture into an ungreased 9x13" (23 x 33 cm) pan.
+4. Bake Crust: Pour the prepared crust mixture into an un-greased 9 x 13 inch (23 x 33 cm) pan.
 This can be glass, ceramic, or metal.
-However, I prefer to use glass so you can see all of the layers.
-Spread the crust mixture out evenly in the pan (it will just barely cover the bottom) and use the bottom of a measuring up to firmly press it down until it is in a thin even layer.
-Bake at 350 F (180 C) for about 12 minutes until set and toasted.
+I prefer to use glass so you can see all of the layers.
+Spread the crust mixture evenly in the bottom of the pan (it will just barely cover the bottom) and use the bottom of a measuring cup or your hands to firmly press it down until it is in a thin even layer.
+Bake for about 12 minutes until set and toasted.
 Allow to cool completely before adding the filling.

-5. Make Cheesecake Filling: In a large mixing bowl with a hand mixer, or in the bowl of a stand mixer fit with a paddle attachment, whip the cream cheese on medium speed until fluffy- about 30 seconds.
-Add the sugar, lemon juice, and lemon zest (if using) to the bowl and mix until incorporated.
-Add the cold heavy cream and mix on medium/high speed until very thick and fluffy, about 3 minutes, scraping down the sides of the bowl occasionally.
+5. Make Cheesecake Filling: In a large mixing bowl with a hand mixer, or in the bowl of a stand mixer fit with a paddle attachment, whip the room temperature cream cheese (227 grams/ 8 ounces) on medium speed until fluffy- about 30 seconds.
+Add the granulated sugar (100 grams/ ½ cup), lemon zest (1 tablespoon), and lemon juice (2 tablespoons), if using, to the bowl and mix until incorporated.
+Add the cold heavy cream (235 grams/ 1 cup) and mix on medium/high speed until very thick and fluffy, about 3 minutes, scraping down the sides of the bowl occasionally.

 6. Add Filling to Crust: Once the crust is completely cooled, dollop the filling over the top of the crust and use an offset spatula to spread it evenly over the crust, making sure you go all the way to the edge of the pan to create a seal so the top layer doesn't seep through to the crust.
 Place in the refrigerator.